Page 1 of 5

 If you open a new Windows Application (WPF) project you will discover many of the immediately obvious differences between WPF and Windows Forms.
 You may have to search for the correct project type - you are looing for WPF App (.NET Core).

-The most obvious is that now there is a new file type called by default Window1.xaml.
+The most obvious difference is that now there is a new file type called by default Window1.xaml.
 XAML, eXtensible Application Markup Language – pronounced “zamel”, is a markup language introduced to allow user interfaces to be defined without the need to program.

 You can think of it as HTML on steroids but there is also much more to say about it.
-XAML probably represents the single biggest innovation in WPF so much so that it is used in non-WPF project types such as WinRT apps.
+XAML probably represents the single biggest innovation in WPF so much so that it is used in non-WPF project types.

 As well as the .xaml file, the system also generates an associated .cs code file with the same name, i.e. Window1.xaml.cs by default.
 This is where you write the code that manipulates the user interface components specified in the XAML file.